theghostrecords/orientdb-example/README.md

   * GET /customer?id={id}
   * PUT /customer?id={id}
     * This endpoints adds an HasStayed edge from the Customer to the Hotel
+    * It does this by using the method: OrientVertex#addEdge

 # How to replicate the bug:
 * Open orientdb studio on http://localhost:2480 and login